FranzPutz/tsdqa/README.md

 # TAsk-specific Data Quality Assessment Framework
-Repository for article on task-specific quality assessment of global open building datasets (OBDs) using health accessibility modelling.
-This project evaluates the fitness of four major open building datasets—Google, Microsoft, OSM, and GBA—for spatial analysis in healthcare access studies.
+Repository for the python implementation of task-specific quality assessment of global open building datasets (OBDs) using health accessibility modelling.
+This project evaluates the fitness of four major open building datasets—Google, Microsoft, OSM, and GBA—for spatial analysis healthcare and pipe water access services.
 ```
 data/
 ├── raw/                      # Original downloaded datasets